Wasaga Beach: History

-Wasaga Beach fire
+2007 Beach One fire

 On November 30, 2007, a major fire destroyed 90 per cent of the buildings along the street mall in the Beach One area.
 About 17 seasonal businesses were said to have been affected, including bikini shops, ice cream parlours, a restaurant, a motel, and an arcade.
-Nearly 100 firefighters from surrounding areas battled the blaze for hours.
+Nearly 100 firefighters, most from surrounding municipalities, battled the blaze for hours.
 The Toronto Star later reported that "Twenty-one businesses in eight buildings overlooking Georgian Bay were destroyed, causing an estimated $5 million in damages."

 Controversy also arose over whether or not the fire was deliberately set in order to allow unobstructed progression with the planned development or whether it was simply an accident.
-Two young men (one from Barrie and the other from Springwater) were charged with arson.
-There was no indication that the fire was deliberately set to remove the old buildings in advance of planned development.
+Two young men (one from Barrie and the other from Springwater) were charged with arson, although there was no evidence that the fire was deliberately set to remove the old buildings in advance of planned development.

-The Town of Wasaga Beach worked out a plan to help the remaining businesses open for the season but plans for hotels, a theme park and a monorail were cancelled and never revived.
+The Town of Wasaga Beach worked out a plan to help the remaining businesses open for the season but plans for hotels, a theme park and a monorail were cancelled.
+However, a new development plan (albeit with only a hotel initially) was released in January 2017.